bonawits/capstone/README.md

-# Capstone Project - Serverless design
+# Capstone Project - Serverless Design

 This project is a simple photo upload app using AWS Lambda and Serverless framework.
 Once logged in users can create a post by uploading a photo with a caption.
 Users also have the option to mark any of their posts as favoruites, they are also able to delete their posts.